-- Disclosure to school officials with legitimate educational interests.
-A school official is defined as a person employed by FIDM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom FIDM has contracted as its agent to provide a service instead of using Institute employees or officials (such as an attorney, auditor, information technology contractor, consultant, or collection agent); or assisting another school official in performing their tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for FIDM. - Disclosure upon request to officials of another school in which a student seeks or intends to enroll.
+Disclosure to school officials with legitimate educational interests.
+A school official is defined as a person employed by FIDM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel, health staff, and counselors); a person or company with whom FIDM has contracted as its agent to provide a service instead of using Institute employees or officials (such as an attorney, auditor, information technology contractor, consultant, or collection agent); or assisting another school official in performing their tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for FIDM.